pryley/site-reviews/tests/pest/README.md

   migrations, ajax review submissions.
 Gutenberg lives here too — it is WordPress, not a third party.
 - `ThirdParty/` — the 30 integrations that need somebody else's plugin or theme to do anything.
-Kept apart because they are measured apart; see Coverage.
+Kept apart because they are excluded from the coverage gate;
+  see Coverage.
 - `Import/` — the CSV import, and **the last suite declared in `phpunit.xml`**.
   It has to be: `ProcessCsvFile` and `ImportManager` `define('WP_IMPORTING')`, a constant cannot be unset, and nineteen places in the plugin read it — an